Daaaaxianer/Divergence_time_tree/README.md

 > extractSingleCopySequence.py --> batchId2Spname.py --> batchSeqAlign.py --> fasAlign2phy.py -->delStopCodon.py

-Use the-h parameter to understand how to use it.
+Use the -h parameter to understand how to use it.

 ### 5.Run paml mcmctree
 #### 5.1 Configure 'mcmctree.ctl' file